yufanzhouonline/HiSIF/README.md

 each file.
 It is suggested to split this file into 10 files, to speedup pre-processing.

 ## Creating the chr-by-chr files ##
-Before using the 'proc' program, is is suggested to split up the text file into many different files (at least 10), using 'split -l'.
+Before using the 'proc' program, it is suggested to split up the text file into many different files (at least 10), using 'split -l'.

 The file prefixes when finished are: chr1.tmp chr2.tmp ... chrX.tmp